lheapcs/docs/pages/connector-authentication/pipedrive-oauth-connector.md

 -------------
 Cyclr requires Pipedrive to use OAuth 2.0 authentication for remote API access.
 You must register Cyclr within Pipedrive as its own App to receive a Client ID and Client Secret.
 This enables Cyclr to authenticate and connect with Pipedrive.

 > Note: Due to how Pipedrive authentication works, customers themselves will need to follow the below Pipedrive setup process.
+You may wish to use the standard (non-OAuth) Pipedrive Connector if you don't want your customer to have this responsibility.
+With the standard Connector only their personal API Key is required for installation. (https://support.pipedrive.com/en/article/how-can-i-find-my-personal-api-key)

 ## Pipedrive Setup